DeFi-Kai/Jupiter-lend-liquidation-risk/docs/liquidation-methodology.md

 # Liquidation Methodology

+Solana programs (smart contracts) are written in Anchor, a framework for the Rust programming language.
+Each program has a set of instructions that define actions.
+When a transaction occurs, instructions are recorded as data payloads.
+Each instruction prepends an 8-byte discriminator

+Each row represents one decoded Jupiter Lend liquidation instruction, uniquely identified by `tx_id + outer_instruction_index`.

 ## Protocol and Instruction Identification

-Jupiter Lend borrow program:
+Jupiter Lend borrow program: `jupr81YtYssSyPt8jbnGuiWon5f6x9TcDEFxYe3Bdzi`

-`jupr81YtYssSyPt8jbnGuiWon5f6x9TcDEFxYe3Bdzi`

-The `liquidate` instruction is identified using the 8-byte Anchor discriminator:
+The `liquidate` instruction is identified using the 8-byte Anchor discriminator: `dfb3e27d302e274a`

-`dfb3e27d302e274a`

-Each row represents one decoded Jupiter Lend liquidation instruction, uniquely identified by `tx_id + outer_instruction_index`.

 The outer instruction contains the accounts required to identify the position and assets involved in the liquidation: